Frequently Asked Questions

 An Individualized Educational Plan (IEP) is a document provided by your child's school.
 Participating in a psychological evaluation is often the first step in delineating your child's needs.
 However, psychological reports do not guarantee that your child will receive an IEP.
 Coast Psychology provides a report with each evaluation that can be submitted to your child's school.
 Whether or not your child receives an IEP is later determined through a formal meeting between you and your school's Committee on Special Education (CSE).
 Coast Psychology is unique from most other testing practices locally as we have specialized training in designing and providing school-based interventions as well as direct experience serving on CSEs on behalf of both public and private schools.

 Coast Psychology offers comprehensive evaluations to diagnose learning disabilities in children, teens, and adults.
 All children over the age of 3 are entitled to a free evaluation provided through their home school district.
 You must contact the special education department of your local district to initiate this referral process.
-Their determination in whether or not they provide such an evaluation is based on a number of factors including your child's presenting needs.
-School-based evaluations can identify areas of strengths and weakness but generally will not provide a diagnosis.
+School-based evaluations can broadly identify areas of strengths and weakness but will not provide a clinical diagnosis.
 Coast Psychology's services differ in that they are typically more comprehensive than the reports your school will provide.
 We are also able to provide a diagnosis within our reports should a diagnosis emerge throughout the testing process.

 Coast Psychology offers IQ testing for children, teens, and adults.
 We are able to provide IQ testing as a standalone service and provide multi-dimensional evaluations of giftedness which include IQ testing.
 All comprehensive evaluations include IQ testing as well.
 If you suspect your child may have an intellectual impairment, your child's school may also be able to provide IQ testing at no cost.